Herculaneum

 Through the chemical analysis of those remains, Dr. Bisel was able to gain greater insight into the health and nutrition of the Herculaneum population.
 Quantities of lead were found in some of the skeletons, which led to speculation of lead poisoning.
 The physical examination of the bones yielded additional information.
 The presence of scarring on the pelvis, for instance, gave some indication of the number of children a woman had borne.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Herculaneum" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Herculaneum" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools